JoshuaToenyes/eyejs-trial/TRIAL.md

 ### Gaze Area

+The gaze area is a circular area where DOM sample points are taken by EyeJS.
+The samples are taken in an outward, counter-clockwise radiating fashion.

 ![](images/gaze-area.svg)

 ### Fixation Time

 We consider a *fixation* to have occurred after the longest possible saccade (in duration).
 So, if the user's gaze remains over a specific element for a greater period of time than the longest saccade, then we consider this a fixation of that element.
-Eye tracker samples which indicate the user's gaze is over a specific element, but do not sample that same element for longer than some fixation threshold should be ignored.
+Eye tracker samples which indicate the user's gaze is over a specific element, but do not sample that same element for longer than some fixation threshold are ignored.

 ![](images/saccade-ignore.svg)

-We define as fixation threshold as $\delta$ as the minimum amount of time the user's gaze must be continually over an element for a *fixation* to occur.
+We define the *fixation threshold*, $\delta$, as minimum amount of time the user's gaze must be continually over an element for a *fixation* to occur.

 $$ \delta = Fixation\ Threshold > Longest\ Saccade\ Duration = 120 ms $$

 We assume that after the user has *fixated* on the target element, the user is aware of it's presence.
-In situations where the user's only intent is to select the element, further fixations indicate gazing away from the target, or trouble selecting the target.
+In situations where the user's only intent is to select the target element, further fixations indicate gazing away from the target, or trouble selecting the target.
 The interpretation of this may change as data is available from the audio and video recording of the user.
 If a fixation is recorded but the user is unaware of the element (e.g. a recorded fixation of a target button, but the user continues searching) should be recorded as *false fixations*.
-Many false fixations may indicate a problem recording fixations or that an adjustment is required to fixation detection parameters.
+Many false fixations may indicate a problem recording fixations or that an adjustment is required to fixation detection methods or parameters.